contact@consultdmw.com

 Mainstream support for Access 2013 ended in 2018.
 Extended support will end in 2023.

 Mainstream support for Access 2010 ended in 2015, with extended support ending in October 2020.
-Hence, after 2020 there will be no support from Microsoft and no security updates or fixes.
+Hence there no support from Microsoft and no security updates or fixes.

 2017 marked the very end of support for Access 2007.